Education Cover Letter Samples & How-to Guide for a Job

 Now that you have the hiring manager’s attention, you can give more information about why you’re the ideal candidate for the job.
 Go through the job posting and look at what the school wants.
 Do they need great communication skills?
 Are they looking for someone who’s good with difficult students?

 In this example, the applicant brings attention to the fact that he uses specific teaching methods and creates lesson plans that kids want to learn with.
-If you have more achievements or skills you want to highlight here, you can use bullet points underneath this paragraph to lay them out.
+If you have more achievements or resume skills you want to highlight here, you can use bullet points underneath this paragraph to lay them out.

 Third paragraph: Call to action